 - Click on Material Handling/Drayage Services under Shipping, Drayage, and Material Handling to view show rates.

 - Determine when you want your shipment to arrive and where you want to ship it.
 To obtain the lowest rate, Standard, plan for your freight to arrive within the posted date range at the Advance Warehouse or Direct-to-Show.

 - Determine an accurate estimate of your freight’s weight in pounds.
 Weight designated by the shipping carrier on inbound shipping labels or bills of lading will be used to determine freight weight for billing purposes.

 - Multiply the weight by the rate to determine the cost.
-All shipments less than 25 lb will be calculated at the flat rate.
+All shipments less than 25 lb will be calculated at a flat rate.

 Now, with all of this knowledge, you’re ready to start planning for your next show.
 Determine when your shipment arrives at show site, schedule your shipping carrier, pack your items securely and let GES take care of delivering your items directly to your booth.

 Need some more help?
 Talk to one of our experts or dive into this helpful link for additional information.
 Learn more about the additional products and services offered in the GES Plus Series, the industry's broadest simplification effort.

 About the AuthorFollow on Linkedin More Content by Christy Ricketts